 The Joint Commission is a national organization with a mission to improve the quality of care provided at healthcare institutions in the United States.
 It accomplishes this mission by providing accredited status to healthcare facilities.
 Accreditors play an important role in encouraging and supporting actions within healthcare organizations by holding them accountable for ensuring a safe environment for patients.
-Healthcare organizations should actively engage in a cooperative relationship with The Joint Commission through this accreditation process and participate in the process to reduce risk and facilitate desired outcomes of care.
+Healthcare organizations should actively engage in a cooperative relationship with the Joint Commission through this accreditation process and participate in the process to reduce risk and facilitate desired outcomes of care.
+Based on data from The Joint Commission, 84% of sentinel events occur in hospitals, emergency departments, or ambulatory care centers and 13% of sentinel events occur in psychiatric hospitals or behavioral health facilities [46].